flink-china/flink-forward-sf-2017/README.md

 All the slides have been collected under folder [slides](https://github.com/flink-china/flink-forward-sf-2017/tree/master/slides), you can download directly.
 All the videos are available on [YouTube Channel](https://www.youtube.com/playlist?list=PLDX4T_cnKjD2UC6wJr_wRbIvtlMtkc-n2).

-🔥 is the session which is recommended to see based on my opinion.
+🔥 is the session which is recommended to see based on my opinion (Jark Wu).

 ## Sessions